 Four Thirds and Micro Four Thirds are among the camera lines that use LiveMOS.
 This sensor type is not as prevalent as CMOS and CCD, but it allegedly produces the same image quality as CCD while consuming only the same energy as the CMOS.

 What makes the Nikon D5 so difficult to buy lenses for is that it is already amazing.
 You do not need a lens to make it shoot nicely.
 You need a lens that can improve what is already so close to perfect.
-We hope that you do end up purchasing one (or two, who cares?) of the best lenses for Nikon D5 that we listed here.
+We hope that you do end up purchasing one (or two, who cares?) of the best lenses for Nikon D5 in 2019 that we listed here.
 Enjoy your shoot!